techidaily/site-win11-tips/source/_posts/1719216451577-achieving-total-screen-capture-mastery-using-snip-and-sketch.md

  The issue can also occur if the Snip & Sketch app itself is outdated, which causes it to malfunction.
 In this case, an easy solution that can fix the problem is updating the snipping utility.

  Since the Snip & Sketch tool is a Microsoft Store app, you can use the Store utility to update it.
-Here's[how to update Microsoft Store apps](https://www.makeuseof.com/update-apps-windows-11/) in Windows, so check it out to learn how to keep Snip & Sketch (and all other Microsoft Store apps) updated.
+Here's [how to update Microsoft Store apps](https://www.makeuseof.com/update-apps-windows-11/) in Windows, so check it out to learn how to keep Snip & Sketch (and all other Microsoft Store apps) updated.

 ## 4\.
 Repair/Reset Snip & Sketch